Two Name Ambigram Generator

 How the Two-Name Ambigram Generator Fits With Other Tools

-If you are preparing names or text for a designer (e.g., from a document or webpage), clean them first with our strip HTML and space remover so you do not pass hidden characters or extra spaces.
-Our homepage lists other tools: for tattoo-focused ambigram ideas we have an ambigram tattoo generator; for word play the word descrambler and species name generator; for stylish text the fancy English translator.
-Use the right tool for each step—this page is for the two-name ambigram workflow.
+If you are preparing names or text for a designer (e.g., from a document or webpage), clean them first with a plain-text tool so you do not pass hidden characters or extra spaces.
+This page is focused on the two-name ambigram workflow; our site offers other text and generator tools—browse the homepage if you need them.

 Choosing Name Pairs That Work Well